ALL DATES GUARANTEED

-This 2 day course provides students with intermediate routing knowledge and configuration examples.
+This two-day course provides students with intermediate routing knowledge and configuration examples.
 The course includes an overview of protocol-independent routing features, load balancing and filter-based forwarding, OSPF, BGP, IP tunneling, and high availability (HA) features.

 This course benefits individuals responsible for configuring and monitoring devices running the Junos OS.